YC-Coder-Chen/Tree-Math/LightGBM.md

   |  No direct support for categorical features| Directly support categorical features |

 - **b. what is Histogram Algorithm**
   Here Histogram Algorithm is very similar to the Approximate Algorithm using Weighted Quantile Sketch covered in the [XGboost section](./XGboost.md).
-Below is the pseudo code of this algorithm in [the original paper](https://papers.nips.cc/paper/6907-lightgbm-a-highly-efficient-gradient-boosting-decision-tree.pdf).
+Below is the pseudo-code of this algorithm in [the original paper](https://papers.nips.cc/paper/6907-lightgbm-a-highly-efficient-gradient-boosting-decision-tree.pdf).

   ![img](./source_photo/lightgbm_histogram.jpg)

   The Histogram Algorithm in LightGBM will try to discretize every feature in the dataset into sets of bins.
-For example, feature A will be converted in k bins and samples that have A feature value between [0,0.1) will fall into bin1, and [0.1,1) might fall into bin2 etc.
+For example, feature A will be converted in k bins and samples that have A feature value between [0,0.1) will fall into bin1, and [0.1,1) might fall into bin2, etc.

   ![img](./source_photo/lightgbm_bins.png)